Which Student Loans Are Available for Graduate Students?

 Private Student Loans

-There is typically no deadline to apply for student loans.
+There is typically no deadline to apply for student loans for grad school.
 This is handy because you may try other things before you settle on private loans.
 Or if you underestimated how much you would need during a semester.
-You may apply for a private loan to cover the rest of your incidental expenses.
+You may apply for a private graduate school loans to cover the rest of your incidental expenses.
 Applying for a student loan is a lot like applying for other types of loans.
 The lender may look at your income, credit history, total debt, and whether you have a cosigner.
 (A cosigner is someone who agrees to pay the debt even if you are unable to.)
 The better your credit score, the better rates you’ll typically receive.

 How Much Can You Borrow?